 - Conclusion & Outlook

-The introduction provides an overview of the US 'war on drugs' and its historical context, highlighting the need for a more nuanced approach to drug policy.
-The paper then outlines the criteria for guiding public policy in the area of psychoactive substances, emphasizing the importance of a rational choice perspective and harm reduction principles.
+The introduction provides context for the US 'War on Drugs,' highlighting its similarities to other historical 'wars' and suggesting a need for more targeted and achievable goals.
+The paper then outlines criteria for guiding public policy in the area of psychoactive substances, focusing on rational choice theory and harm reduction principles.

-The final section outlines the evidence needed to assess the progress of a public policy on drugs, emphasizing the importance of long-term data collection and analysis.
-The paper concludes with an outlook on the future of drug policy in the US, highlighting the need for a more evidence-based and compassionate approach.
+The final chapter outlines evidence for assessing the progress of a public policy on drugs and provides an outlook on potential future directions for drug policy in the US.

 - Quote paper